 PWA users are assured of a more secure internet environment knowing that PWA operates using a secure internet connection, which guarantees the safety of information entered on a PWA.

-Mobile web growth is surpassing native app usage irrespective of native app’s usage time.
+Mobile web growth is surpassing native app usage irrespective of the native app’s usage time.

 PWA takes advantage of the increasing use of mobile web over a desktop to reach out to three times the size of audience native apps would reach out to, and at a faster speed.